vaulty-co/docs/docs/cookbooks/safe-sensitive-data-import.md

 ![PII data exposed](/img/cookbooks/safe-import/intro.png)

-In this cookbook, we'll see how Vaulty can help you to protect user's data when system imports it from 3rd party service via API.
-Vaulty lets you to control and limit data usage to minimize the potential damage in the event of a data breach.
+In this cookbook, we'll see how Vaulty can help you to protect the user's data when the system imports it from 3rd party service via API.
+Vaulty lets you control and limit data usage to minimize the potential damage in the event of a data breach.

-For this cookbook, we will use a demo app that pulls data from external API.
+For this cookbook, we will use a demo app that pulls data from the external API.

 The goal of the guide is to show how by adding Vaulty to the demo app we can protect sensitive user data and achieve the following results: